THE SOCIALIST REPUBLIC OF VIETNAM

 In the north, the rainy season often lasts from the middle of April to the middle of October; Hanoi capital has an annual average rainfall of 172 centimeters (68 inches); and in the mountainous area, sometimes the annual rainfall could exceed 406 centimeters (160 inches).
 In the Red River Delta region, the daily temperatures could considerably fluctuate, especially in the dry season, as the thermometer might drop as low as 5°C (41°F) in Hanoi region.
 The average temperature in Hanoi is about 30°C (86°F) during the rainy season.

 About 85% to 90% of the socialist republic of Vietnam’s population is composed of Vietnamese ethnic.
-The racial origin of the Vietnamese are confused though several scholars believe that Vietnamese people represents a mixture of Mongoloid people who migrated into the region from southern China with Australoid people living during the Stone Age in the mainland Southeast Asia.
+The racial origin of the Vietnamese is confused though several scholars believe that Vietnamese people represent a mixture of Mongoloid people who migrated into the region from southern China with Australoid people living during the Stone Age in the mainland Southeast Asia.

 The ethnic Chinese is the largest ethnic minority of the nation, with more than 2 million of inhabitants.
 The Montagnards (mountain people) of the highlands in the Central is the second largest minority group.
 The Cambodians (Khmer Krom) has about 600,000 inhabitants, primarily living at the mouth of the Mekong River and along the Cambodian border.
 Other sizable minority groups are the Cham, the Tay, the Muong, the Man, and the Meo.